ghitchens/informant/README.md

 **Domain** :: A registry of topics and subscriptions, identified by an atom.
 All topics, and subscriptions live in some Domain.
 For instance, the `{:net, :eth0}` topic may be published in both the `Networking` domain and the `Printers` domain, but they are two distinct topics, and a subscription to one does not imply a subscription to the other.

 **Request** :: A way of asking a topic's source to make a change to its published state.
-Because requests are sequenced through the source's delegate, they can update and return modified state in sequence with other notifications.
+Requests can be sent either asynchronously (casted) or synchronously.
+In the latter case, they are sequenced through the source's delegate, so that a source can respond and update and return modified state in sequence with other notifications.

 ## Implementation Characteristics